centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

   }
 ```

 With a Delivery Window in place, it’s time to add products to it.
 When it comes to Delivery Windows, it’s a product’s variant(s) that will be added to the delivery window.
-Use the ID for the variant(s) which was returned during its creation.
+Use the ID for the variant(s) which was returned during its creation, or [find the desired variant(s) info based on their name or number](https://docs.centra.com/graphql/query.html#productVariants).

 #### Request - Adding products to a Delivery Window